saminkhan1/OWL-fullstack-assignment/frontend/README.md

 # Stock Market Dashboard Frontend

 A modern, responsive stock market dashboard built with React, TypeScript, and Vite.
-This application provides real-time stock price visualization with interactive charts and data analysis tools.
+This application provides stock price visualization with interactive charts.